 - Do you want to meet and share ideas with other amazing women from across NYC in a safe, virtual space?

-Thank you to the following WDT members of the ’21-’22 group for coming together, thinking creatively, and co-producing an Introduction to Civic Engagement workshop.
-You can learn more about their debut workshop here.
+Thank you to the following WDT members of the 2023 group for coming together, thinking creatively, and co-producing an upcoming Civic Engagement workshop.

 About the Workshop Design Team Sessions